The IAS Visa Wizard is the easy way to find the correct visa for you

 The lawyers at IAS are experienced in helping apply for Indefinite Leave to Remain after five years.
 Your lawyer will assess your eligibility and ensure you meet the criteria.
 They will advise you on documents to show your immigration history and help you prepare for the Life in the UK test.

 The application for ILR can be lengthy and time-consuming.
 With IAS, your lawyer will fully complete all application forms and collate your evidence for you.
+They will also write a type of cover letter, called a Letter of Representation, which directly pleads your case to the Home Office.
 Contact us today on 0333 363 8577 or make an enquiry online to start your application for Indefinite Leave to Remain.

 Please see our FAQs below for more information, or read about the other ILR requirements.